Information Theory for Complex Systems Scientists: Integration, Segregation, Complexity

 \subsection{O-Information \& S-Information}

 The TSE-complexity can be thought of as a measure of how the dependencies that characterize a system are distributed over the elements at very scale.
-However, it does not give any insight into the \textit{nature} of those dependencies, which could be redundant (information duplicated over many elements) or synergistic (information stored in the joint states of many elements).
-Rosas et al. showed that highly redundant and highly synergistic systems can both have equivalently high TSE-complexity \cite{rosas_quantifying_2019}.
+However, it does not give any direct insight into the \textit{nature} of those dependencies.
 As an alternative measure, Rosas et al., proposed a measure they called the O-information:

 The O-information (which was originally named the ``enigmatic information" by James and Crutchfield \cite{james_anatomy_2011}) has the useful property that if \textbf{X} is dominated by synergistic interactions, then $\Omega({\textbf{X}}) < 0$ bit and conversely, if \textbf{X} is dominated by redundant interactions, $\Omega({\textbf{X}}) > 0$ bit.
 It is 0 bit if \textbf{X} is completely disintegrated (i.e. all $X_i$ are independent), and it is \textit{only} sensitive to beyond-pairwise dependencies (i.e. the bivariate mutual information doesn't contribute towards $+\Omega$ or $-\Omega$).
 A negative value of $\Omega(\textbf{X})$ only indicates that \textbf{X} is \textit{dominated} by synergistic dependencies - redundant dependencies can also exist, which makes it more of a heuristic than the \textit{complete} decompositions provided by the PID and PED.
-The O-information has generated considerable interest in diverse fields, including neuroscience \cite{gatica_high-order_2021,varley_multivariate_2022}, psychology \cite{marinazzo_information-theoretic_2022}, and music theory \cite{scagliarini_quantifying_2022}.
+The O-information has generated considerable interest in diverse fields, including neuroscience \cite{gatica_high-order_2021,varley_multivariate_2022}, psychology \cite{marinazzo_information-theoretic_2024}, and music theory \cite{scagliarini_quantifying_2022}.
 Unlike the PID, which grows hyperexponentially with the number of elements in the system, the O-information scales much more gracefully and can be computed for several hundred interacting elements (assuming sufficient data).
-The measure has also been extended in a number of directions, including a modified transfer entropy \cite{stramaglia_quantifying_2021}, and a time-lagged, frequency-specific version \cite{faes_new_2022}.
+The measure has also been extended in a number of directions, including a modified transfer entropy \cite{stramaglia_quantifying_2021}, a local perspective to capture time-resolved redundancy/synergy dynamics \cite{scagliarini_quantifying_2022,pope_time-varying_2024}, and a time-lagged, frequency-specific version \cite{faes_new_2022}.

 Varley et al., \cite{varley_multivariate_2022} showed that the O-information can be re-written in terms of sums and differences of just total correlations: